Traun: Economy

 Traun is located in the economic center of Upper Austria.
 Notable national and international operating companies are based in Traun, like Internorm, Ed.
 Haas, Pez, Tannpapier (Trierenberg Holding), Feurstein (Delfort Group), Ing.
 Voith, C+C Pfeiffer, delfortgroup and Gabler Band.

 There are more than 1200 companies in Traun having about 11,000 employees in total.

-Traffic
+Transportation

 Airport

 Linz Airport is just 3.9 km from Traun.

 Railroad

 The Phyrnbahn runs through Traun from northeast to south.
 Two railway stations are located in Traun along the Phyrnbahn: St. Martin and Traun.